Command line interface¶

 The simulated annealing can be adjusted even more fine grained by setting

-the initial reverse temperature (
+the inverse temperature at the first (

---rate).
 The step size decreases in the course of the simulated

 annealing also in an exponential manner, which can be parameterized via

 The seed for the random number generator used by the algorithm is set with